 141 Fifth Avenue-The Merchants Bank of New York Building

 This impressive bank has recently been converted to luxury apartments with a current one sold at over three million dollars.

-I started my walk in Chinatown at China North Dumpling at 27A Essex Street across from Sewart Park for some fried dumplings and spring rolls.
-For ten large fried dumplings that were really juicy and well cooked, four spring rolls and a Coke it was $7.00.
+I started my walk in Chinatown at China North Dumpling at 27A Essex Street across from Seward Park for some boiled dumplings.
+For ten large boiled dumplings that were really juicy and well cooked, four spring rolls and a Coke it was $7.00.
 Everything was so well made, and you can watch from the counter the ladies making the fresh dumplings right in front of you.
 The place is real bare bones, but the food and the service are amazing.
 Try to eat at the counter and watch everything get prepared.